-If you don’t want to have the hassle of replacing your carpet in a couple years’ time, then I recommend upgrading to the highest offering possible.
-I know this takes a lot of your budget that you have for doing all of the upgrades in the home (floor covering is certainly not the only place that builders try to get more money out of you).
-However, keep in mind that everyone in your home will be walking on the carpet every day for the next few years, so if you don’t want to have to replace it any time soon, then you will need the highest grade the builder offers.
+If you don’t want to have the hassle of replacing your carpet in a couple years’ time, then we recommend upgrading to the highest offering possible.
+We know this takes a lot of your budget that you have for doing all of the upgrades in the home (floor covering is certainly not the only place that builders try to get more money out of you).
+However, keep in mind that everyone in your home will be walking on the carpet every day for the next few years, so if you don’t want to have to replace it anytime soon, then you will need the highest grade the builder offers.

-However, if you plan to replace the carpet within the next couple of years – maybe you want to get a higher-grade carpet of your own choosing, or you would like to put in hardwood – then I would suggest that you do not upgrade the carpet.
+However, if you plan to replace the carpet within the next couple of years—maybe you want to get a higher-grade carpet of your own choosing, or you would like to put in hardwood—then we would suggest that you do not upgrade the carpet.
 If you’re sure of your plans to rip out the carpet in the near future, then your money is better saved to be put towards the floor covering that you ultimately want.

 How to Upgrade

-I’m not a fan of judging a carpet by its weight, however when it comes to builder’s carpet, that may be virtually all you have to go by.
+Avoid judging a carpet by its weight, however, when it comes to builder’s carpet, that may be virtually all you have to go by.
 If possible, ask the builder for the carpet’s specifications (the face weight, the twist level, the manufacturer’s performance rating, etc.).
 That way, you will know what you are actually buying, and what you can expect from the carpet.

 Don’t Forget the Pad

-The carpet cushion, or underpad, is easily overlooked, because it is not a feature that is visible once it is installed.
+The carpet cushion, or underpad, is easily overlooked because it is not a feature that is visible once it is installed.
 Most of the underpad offered by builders as standard is, to put it bluntly, junk.
-It is not something that I would ever install in my home, or recommend to my customers.
-In fact, often the grade of underpad that is included in the price of the home is so low that I don’t even carry a similar offering in my store.
+It is not something that we would ever install in our homes, or recommend to customers.
+In fact, often the grade of underpad that is included in the price of the home is so low that stores may not even carry a similar offering.